 I am a virologist and Lecturer in Global Health at St George’s University of London, where I also hold a Medical Research Foundation Fellowship.
 I have extensive experience with viruses of great importance for human health, including HIV-1, Ebolavirus and Poliovirus.
 In the academic context, I combine molecular and cellular biology approaches to elucidate fundamental steps of the virus life cycle and its interaction with the host.
 During the Ebola outbreak in West Africa, I gained invaluable experience first as team leader of a molecular diagnostics laboratory in rural Sierra Leone (2015), and then as Public Health England (PHE) in-country lead (2015-2016).

 I am honoured to hold a personal fellowship from he Medical Research Foundation to support my research on a major contributor to the global burden of food/water-borne diseases: hepatitis A virus (HAV).
 The public health burden of HAV is heaviest in low middle-income countries (LMIC) with intermediate seroprevalence: improvements in economic and sanitary conditions reduce childhood infections, but also result in accumulation of naïve adults when levels of circulating virus remain high.
 Paradoxically, adult-acquired infections present more severe pathology and carry a higher risk of fatal outcomes than in children.
-This is strikingly similar to what happens in the context of SARS-CoV-2 infections.

 Although WHO encourages all its member states to vaccinate against HAV, low availability and high costs of the current vaccine (inactivated virus) have proven insurmountable challenges.
-Therefore, my research focusses on generating a novel HAV vaccine, made by expressing the viral structural proteins in mammalian and plant systems, as valid and cheaper new standard.
+Therefore, my research focuses on generating a novel HAV vaccine, made by expressing the viral structural proteins in mammalian and plant systems, as valid and cheaper new standard.

 HAV is not just a threat in LMIC: outbreaks linked to sexual intercourse, food suppliers and school canteens are becoming increasingly larger and more frequent in high-income countries, including the UK.